browser-network/database/README.md

 ```

 Now navigate to `localhost:8000` or whatever port you're hosting it on, with
-a few browser windows, and you'll soon start to see messages being passed back
+a few browser windows.

-and forth.
+Now, in one of them, open up the console, and run `setState('hello, world!')`

+You should see, eventually, that state appear on the screens of all the different
+browser windows you have open.

 ## Usage

 ```ts